Tai Chi Classes in Yorkshire 07855 850 427

 Part 2: Yang Tai Chi PRINCIPLES

-Part 3: CHEN STYLE TAI CHI - Rawcliffe Improvers 7pm class only
+Part 3: CHEN STYLE TAI CHI - Eggborough Improvers 7.30pm class only

-Click here for new CHEN videos by Cherry - more being added regularly - Silk Reeling & 18 form
+CHEN videos by Cherry - Silk Reeling & 18 form

 Silk Reeling Foundation Exercises - Chen Zhenglei on YouTube